 Action Item: Create a visual workflow chart summarizing the return-to-work process.
 An effective flowchart eliminates confusion, identifies required actions, and serves as a clear action plan when an injury happens so no steps are missed.

-Don't wait for an injury to figure out what light-duty tasks exist.
-Build a job bank of pre-compiled list of tasks or positions, categorized by physical demand (from fully sedentary to minimal restrictions).
-Having this ready before an injury occurs eliminates delays in bringing an employee back.
+Build a job bank of pre-compiled list of tasks or positions, categorized by physical demand (from fully sedentary to minimal restrictions) before an injury happens.

 Ideas for your light-duty job bank:

-Action Item: When on-site light duty isn't an option, reach out to your insurance carrier to explore off-site alternatives.
+Action Item: If onsite light duty isn't an option, reach out to your insurance carrier to explore offsite alternatives.
 Many carriers partner with local non-profits to facilitate temporary placements.
-This approach ensures your employee stays active and continues earning their wages without violating their medical restrictions.

 Communication is crucial in return-to-work to build trust, reduce anxiety, ensure safety compliance, and boost motivation.
 Regular, empathetic, and clear communication, especially from managers, helps injured or returning employees feel valued, reduces the likelihood of litigation, and facilitates a faster, smoother transition.